MacdonaldJoshuaCaleb/FMDV-Fitting-Bootstrap/readme.md

 <ins> Output analysis</ins> contains the mean parameter estimates for each serotype over the 10,000 Monte-Carlo simulations per host as well as the python script that generates the correlation and regression analyses as well as figures 3-5 of the manuscript.

 ### Data files
+- <ins>FMDVMeansMay9.csv</ins> 10,000 sample means per serotype, columns are individual parameters, rows are individual fitting interations
 ### Program files
+- <ins>Fitting_analysis.ipynb</ins> Python notebook for correlation and regression analyses as well as generation of figures 3-5.